Udehlee/Udehlee/README.md

 # 💫 About Me:
 I'm a passionate and curious developer who is currently learning and building projects all the way.
 I have a growing interest in designing scalable systems and containerized applications that can run efficiently across different environments.
-Whether it’s working on backend logic or structuring clean APIs, I enjoy the process of turning ideas into real-world solutions.<br><br>My focus right now is on understanding concepts and applying them across various tools and environments.
+I like working on backend logic and designing clear APIs.<br><br>My focus right now is on understanding concepts and applying them across various tools and environments.
 As I continue to learn, I aim to contribute to projects and improve my skills through hands-on experience.

 # 💻 Tech Stack: